digitalnsw/nsw-design-system/README.md

 The NSW Design System is now installed as a dependancy of your project, check out how to [import styles](#importing-styles-into-your-project) and [javascript](#importing-javascript-into-your-project) in to your project build.

-### Import all styles
+### Option 1: Import all styles
 The NSW Design System styles need to be added to the main Sass file in your project.
 Use the below snippet to import the NSW Design System (ideally placed before any other imports or sass):
 ```
 @import 'node_modules/nsw-design-system/src/main';
 ```

-### Import core and certain components
+### Option 2: Import core and certain components
 The core library includes the design system's base theme, typography, mixins and helper functions.
-You can import this and take advantage of our variables and scss tools.
+You can import this and take advantage of our variables and helpers.

 In your own main Sass file, you can import NSW Design System’s core library.